 - Hot Sauce.
 Splash in some of your favorite hot sauce if you'd like for some added zing!

 - Shrimp.
-This marinade is good for 1 pound of shrimp, though you can easily upscale it.
+This marinade is good for 1 pound of fresh shrimp, though you can easily upscale it to several pounds of shrimp.
 I usually marinade shrimp that's been peeled and deveined, though you can marinate unpeeled shrimp, if desired.
 You can use frozen shrimp as well.

 How to Make Shrimp Marinade - the Recipe Method